You'll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits! All-natural ingredients and ready in 10-minutes.

 Make the Shrimp

-- Once skillet is super hot; add seasoned shrimp in a single layer
+- Once skillet is super hot; add seasoned shrimp in a single layer (you may have to turn on the overhead vent now)

 - Plate cooked grits in bowl; top with blackened shrimp; garnish with Louisiana Hot Sauce, green onions or parsleyLouisiana Hot Sauce